Your Pharmacy Benefits

 CCA covers a wide range of both over-the-counter and brand-name and generic prescription drugs at no cost to you.
 Find out if a medication is covered under your plan and what to do when it’s not.

-For some drugs, you will need to get approval (“prior authorization”) from Commonwealth Care Alliance before we can agree to cover a drug for your patient.
+For some drugs, you will need to get approval (“prior authorization”) from Commonwealth Care Alliance before we can agree to cover your drug.
 The requirement for getting approval in advance may also help to guide appropriate use of certain drugs.
-If you do not get this approval, your patient’s drug might not be covered by the plan.
+If you do not get this approval, your drug might not be covered by the plan.

 These documents provide lists of drugs that require prior authorization: